zapier/visual-builder/docs/_docs/triggers.md

 ![Triggers in Zapier](https://cdn.zapier.com/storage/photos/316fc36427a242269ec9118a06f0347a.png)

-When users select your app as the trigger step in a Zap, they'll see the triggers marked as _Important_ by default, with every other integration hidden under the _show less common options_ menu.

 Triggers are originally listed in the order you add them to your integration.
 As people use your integration, Zapier will show your integration's most popular triggers first, automatically reordering them based on popularity.
 You cannot set a trigger to always be in a specific order in your integration's trigger list.

 ![Trigger visibility](https://cdn.zapier.com/storage/photos/478830f781668c2f9c6131de63954f1c.png)

-You can however change a trigger's importance and thus choose whether it's shown by default or not at any time.
-Open the trigger in Zapier visual builder, scroll to the bottom of the page to the _Visibility Options_ menu.
-Select _Important_ to have the trigger show by default, _None_ to have the trigger in the _show less common options_ menu, and _Hidden_ if you want to keep users from being able to use this trigger (often used if the trigger is only used to power dynamic fields).
+You can, however, change a trigger's visibility and thus choose whether it's shown or not at any time.
+Open the trigger in the Zapier visual builder, and scroll to the bottom of the page to the _Visibility Options_ menu.
+Select _Hidden_ if you want to keep users from being able to use this trigger (often used if the trigger is only used to power dynamic fields).

 ## How to Remove Triggers From a Zapier Integration

 ![Delete Trigger from Zapier Integration](https://cdn.zapier.com/storage/photos/188948a918eb589684b1d04c17707a52.png)

-If your app no longer supports a trigger, or you wish to fully rebuild one, you can remove it from Zapier anytime.
+If your app no longer supports a trigger, or you wish to fully rebuild one, you can remove it from Zapier.
 To delete a trigger from an integration, open the Triggers tab in Zapier visual builder, click the gear icon beside the trigger you wish to remove, select _Delete_, and confirm you wish to remove the trigger.

 You cannot restore deleted triggers, so make sure you select the correct triggers for deletion.